tatchiwiggers/blog/a.md

 so on... whenever we push to heroku it wipes everything clean... so if you save these photos inside you assets folder it'll wipe everything clean eveythime you push to heroku - and that happens bc herokus dynos are ephemeral, that is temporary...
+O que são DYNOS?
 All Heroku applications run in a collection of lightweight Linux containers that are called dynos, and these dynos are temp.
-But if you wanna know more, i can send you an article on heroku dynos after class ok?
+But if you wanna know more, basta ler esse artigo sobre heroku dynos. after class ok?
 AND - besides if you have thousands of users you have thousands of pics inside of assets folder and your app will take forever to load- and we dont want that.